yoavz/EDAN20-lab3/README.md

 ...
 ```

 To simplify things, the first and last "border" words the dataset were left out of the ARFF file.
-Similarly to the process above, the Weka GUI was used to generate a decision tree model using the J48 algorithm.
+Next, the Weka GUI was used to generate a decision tree model using the J48 algorithm.
 Finally, after slightly modifying the `MLChunker.java` program to tag each word on all three features, the test set was tagged using the generated model.
 The results are displayed below:

 ```bash
 $ ./eval.sh test.txt test_pred.txt